GuilhermeMoreira/svelte-admin-panel/README.md

 npm run build
 ```

 You can run the newly built app with `npm run start`.
-This uses [sirv](https://github.com/lukeed/sirv), which is included in the package.json's `dependencies`..
+This uses [sirv](https://github.com/lukeed/sirv), which is included in the package.json's `dependencies`.

 ## Deploy